Orange County Sheriff's Department: Southwest Operations

-In 1993 San Clemente Police Department was absorbed into OCSD, however San Clemente only allows the former San Clemente Police Station to be used by deputies who patrol their city.
+In 1993, the San Clemente Police Department was absorbed into OCSD, however San Clemente only allows the former San Clemente Police Station to be used by deputies who patrol their city.

 Training Division

 The Training Division develops, schedules, and presents law enforcement training for sworn peace officers and professional staff.
-The department utilizes two training sites ensuring the best learning environment possible, depending on the specific needs of the course.
-Advanced officer training is primarily conducted at the Katella Facility in Orange.
-Academy and entry level training is primarily conducted at the Sheriff's Regional Training Academy in Tustin.
-The Orange County Sheriff's Department, as well as multiple local, state and even federal public safety agencies train at and utilize both sites.
+They use two training sites ensuring the best learning environment possible, depending on the specific needs of the course.
+Advanced officer training is primarily conducted at the Katella Facility.
+Academy and entry-level training is primarily conducted at the Sheriff's Regional Training Academy.
+The Orange County Sheriff's Department, as well as multiple local, state and federal public safety agencies train at and use both sites.
 Extensive input from law enforcement and other leaders throughout the county help to mold the curriculum and training that is offered.
-Both facilities are often utilized seven days per week and include daytime and evening instruction.
-The division is led by Captain Brad Virgoe.
+Both facilities are often used seven days per week and support daytime and evening instruction.
+The division is led by Commander David Main.

-The Orange County Sheriff's Regional Training Academy is located in Tustin, California, on the site of the former Tustin Marine Corps Air Station.
-The facility opened in late 2007 and replaced the old academy on Salinas Avenue in Garden Grove which was no longer adequate due to overcrowding.
-[1] The Orange County Sheriff's Regional Training Academy produces highly trained and professional Deputy Sheriffs & Police Officers, Sheriff's Special Officers, and Correctional Services Assistants.
+The Orange County Sheriff's Regional Training Academy is in Tustin, California, on the site of the former Tustin Marine Corps Air Station.
+It opened in late 2007, replacing the old academy on Salinas Avenue in Garden Grove which was no longer adequate due to overcrowding.
+The Orange County Sheriff's Regional Training Academy produces Deputy Sheriffs & Police Officers, Sheriff's Special Officers, and Correctional Services Assistants.
 Some training is also conducted at a Sheriff's facility on Katella Avenue in Orange, California.

 The Katella Training Facility in Orange, California, houses the qualifications range, tactical range, administrative offices, advanced officer training, and elements of Homeland Security Division's Special Enforcement Bureau.

-Some of the Orange County municipal agencies that send their recruit officers to OCSA include Newport Beach Police Department, Laguna Beach Police Department, Irvine Police Department, Costa Mesa Police Department, University of California Irvine Police Department, Fullerton Police Department, Garden Grove Police Department, Westminster Police Department, La Habra Police Department, Brea Police Department, Placentia Police Department, Tustin Police Department, and Orange Police Department.
+Some of the Orange County municipal agencies that send their recruit officers to OCSA are Newport Beach Police Department, Laguna Beach Police Department, Irvine Police Department, Costa Mesa Police Department, University of California Irvine Police Department, Fullerton Police Department, Garden Grove Police Department, Westminster Police Department, La Habra Police Department, Brea Police Department, Placentia Police Department, Tustin Police Department and Orange Police Department.

-Orange County residents are not the only recipients of the Orange County Sheriff's Academy's highly trained peace officers.
-Many Los Angeles County municipal police agencies send their recruits to be trained by the those at OCSA.
-Some of these agencies include; Beverly Hills Police Department, Santa Monica Police Department, University of California Los Angeles Police Department, Torrance Police Department, Hawthorne Police Department, Palos Verdes Estates Police Department, Redondo Beach Police Department, Manhattan Beach Police Department, South Gate Police Department, Burbank Police Department, Glendale Police Department, and more.
+Many Los Angeles County municipal police agencies send their recruits to be trained by those at OCSA.
+Some of these police departments are: Beverly Hills PD, Santa Monica PD, University of California Los Angeles PD, Torrance PD, Hawthorne PD, Palos Verdes Estates PD, Redondo Beach PD, Manhattan Beach PD, South Gate PD, Burbank PD and Glendale PD.